Clad3815/ai-function-helper/tests/api_responses.md

   "ingredients": [
     "4 boneless, skinless chicken breasts",
     "2 tablespoons olive oil",
-    "4 cups fresh spinach",
+    "4 cups fresh spinach, roughly chopped",
     "1 cup crumbled feta cheese",
+    "2 cloves garlic, minced",
+    "1 lemon, juiced",
     "1 teaspoon dried oregano",
-    "1/2 teaspoon garlic powder",
-    "Salt and pepper to taste",
+    "Salt and pepper to taste"
-    "1 lemon, sliced"
   ],
   "instructions": [
-    "Season chicken breasts with salt, pepper, oregano, and garlic powder.", "Heat olive oil in a large skillet over medium-high heat.", "Add chicken breasts to the skillet and cook for 6-7 minutes on each side until golden brown and cooked through.", "Remove chicken from the skillet and set aside.", "In the same skillet, add spinach and cook until wilted, about 2-3 minutes.", "Return chicken to the skillet and top each breast with crumbled feta cheese.", "Cover the skillet and let the cheese melt slightly, about 2 minutes.", "Garnish with lemon slices and serve hot."
+    "Season the chicken breasts with salt, pepper, and dried oregano.", "Heat olive oil in a large skillet over medium-high heat.", "Add the chicken breasts to the skillet and cook for 6-7 minutes on each side, until golden brown and cooked through.", "Remove the chicken from the skillet and set aside.", "In the same skillet, add minced garlic and sauté for 30 seconds.", "Add the chopped spinach to the skillet and cook until wilted, about 2-3 minutes.", "Return the chicken to the skillet and top each piece with crumbled feta cheese.", "Cover the skillet and cook for an additional 2 minutes, until the cheese starts to melt.", "Squeeze fresh lemon juice over the dish before serving."
   ],
   "prep_time": "10 minutes",
   "cook_time": "20 minutes",